KTH/devops-course/contributions/executable-tutorial/filipdi-boleni/README.md

 ## Description

-We propose an interactive tutorial demonstrating how to detect and fix container security misconfigurations using Checkov and Docker.
+We propose an interactive tutorial demonstrating how to detect, understand, and fix container security misconfigurations using Checkov and Docker.

-Participants will start with an insecure Dockerfile where the application runs as root, uses the `latest` image tag instead of a fixed version, and lacks a health check to detect application failures.
-They will scan the Dockerfile using Checkov, identify and fix these issues, and verify that the resulting container runs correctly and passes the security checks.
+Participants will start with an insecure Dockerfile where the application runs as root, uses the `latest` image tag instead of a pinned version, and lacks a health check.
+They will use Checkov to identify these misconfigurations and investigate their practical consequences:

+- **Root privileges:** Participants will inspect the permissions of a container running as root, then create a non-root user and verify the difference.
+- **Missing health check:** Participants will simulate an application failure and observe that the container remains running without any health status being reported.
+They will then add a health check and verify that Docker detects the unhealthy application.
+- **Unpinned base image:** Participants will examine how using `latest` affects build reproducibility and learn how pinning an image version improves predictability.

+After fixing the issues, participants will rebuild the image, rescan the Dockerfile with Checkov, run the container, and verify its runtime behavior and security checks.

-The tutorial will run in Killercoda without requiring local installation.
+The tutorial will run in Killercoda without requiring local installation or a paid account.

 **Relevance**

 Secure (code) infrastructure configuration is an important part of DevOps.
-This tutorial demonstrates how automated security scanning can identify misconfigurations and how security policies can be enforced before containers are deployed.
+This tutorial combines automated security scanning with runtime verification to demonstrate how misconfigurations affect container security, reliability, and reproducibility.
+It also shows how automated policy checks help identify insecure configurations before deployment.